 It is the bark of the alder that provides the tannin for dyeing fabrics.
-It must be gathered carefully so as not to harm the tree; and then boiled in water to release the color.Continue to 3 of 14 below.
+It must be gathered carefully so as not to harm the tree; and then boiled in water to release the orange dye.Continue to 3 of 14 below.

 03 of 14

 Barberry is a popular landscape shrub because it will grow under most any condition.
-Barberry shrubs are often dark red in color, but bright lime green varieties are available.
-The shrub does have thorns that should be handled with care.
+Barberry shrubs are usually dark red in color and thorny.

 To achieve a yellow orange dye, mix any growing part of the plant with alum in a boiling water bath to extract the dye.Continue to 4 of 14 below.